No Obligation

-No Obligation is the second studio album by American rock band the Linda Lindas.
-Epitaph Records released the album on October 11, 2024.
+No Obligation is the second studio album by American rock band the Linda Lindas, released the album on October 11, 2024, through Epitaph Records.
 It was produced again by Carlos de la Garza, the father of band members Lucia and Mila de la Garza.
 Recording sessions for No Obligation took place at Henson Recording, Sunset Sound, and Music Friends Studios in Los Angeles in 2024.
-Six singles were released from the album: "Too Many Things", "Resolution/Revolution", "All in My Head", "Yo Me Estreso", and the title track "No Obligation", and "Nothing Would Change".
+Six singles were released from the album: "Too Many Things", "Resolution/Revolution", "All in My Head", "Yo Me Estreso", the title track "No Obligation", and "Nothing Would Change".

 Background

 Following the release of their debut studio album, Growing Up (2022), "Too Many Things" was the Linda Lindas' first release of 2023.
 The band subsequently opened for Paramore on the North American leg of the This Is Why Tour.

 Writing and recording

 No Obligation was written between 2022 and 2024, whenever the Linda Lindas had time outside of school or touring.
 Writing sessions occurred on holiday breaks and long weekends.

 Recording sessions for No Obligation took place at Henson Recording, Sunset Sound, and Music Friends Studios in Los Angeles in 2024.